tarantool/doc/doc/getting_started/getting_started_imcp.rst

 Let's create a second shard.
 Click on the "Cluster" tab, select ``s2-master``, and click "Configure".
 Select the roles as shown in the picture:

-..  figure:: images/s1-master.png
-    :alt: Space-Explorer, host s1-master

-    Space-Explorer host s1-master

 ..  figure:: images/configuring-server.png
     :alt: Cluster, new shard configuration screen

     Cluster, new shard configuration screen

 Click on the necessary roles and create a shard (replica set).

-The ``s1-replica`` and ``s2-replica`` nodes are added as replicas to the first and second shards correspondingly.

 Checking how sharding works [1 minute]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~